3.4 Career guidance and counselling

 At a central government level, there are several Divisions within the Department of Education which have some involvement with career guidance.
 However, Indecon Review of Career Guidance (2019) states there is no explicit structural organisational mechanism which exists to co-ordinate the different areas involved in career guidance.

-The Adult Educational Guidance and Information Service was also adopted by the Department of Further and Higher Education, Research, Innovation and Science in Ireland.
-This is a service that is available to everyone over 18 years of age and to those over 16 years who are not in full time education.
-The Service prioritizes those who are currently not in employment but is available to all.
+The Adult Educational Guidance (and Information) Service, under the Department of Further and Higher Education, Research, Innovation and Science, is a service that is available to everyone over 18 years of age, as well as to those who are over 16 years and are not in full time education.
+The Service prioritises those who are currently not in employment but is available to all.
 The Service supports people in exploring their further education and training options while developing a personal progression plan.

 The Education Act, 1998 (section 9c) requires that schools ‘use its available resources to’ provide students with ‘access to appropriate guidance to assist them in their educational and career choices’.